android/user-interface-samples/WindowInsetsAnimation/README.md

 When the user scrolls up on the conversation list, to the end of the list's content, and keeps scrolling (aka over-scrolling) the sample takes control of the IME and animates it on/off screen as part of the scroll gesture.
 You can see this in the demo above on the left, as the IME scrolls on and off screen with the conversation.

-In terms of implementation, this is done using a [`WindowInsetsAnimationController`](https://developer.android.com/reference/android/view/WindowInsetsAnimationController) available in Android 11+.
+In terms of implementation, this is done using the [`WindowInsetsAnimationController`](https://developer.android.com/reference/android/view/WindowInsetsAnimationController) API available in Android 11+.
 A nested scrolling `LinearLayout` which automatically reacts to scrolls by insetting the IME on/off screen is provided in [`InsetsAnimationLinearLayout`](./app/src/main/java/com/google/android/samples/insetsanimation/InsetsAnimationLinearLayout.kt).

 A [`View.OnTouchListener`](https://developer.android.com/reference/kotlin/android/view/View.OnTouchListener) implementation, for use with non-scrolling views is also provided as [`InsetsAnimationTouchListener`](./app/src/main/java/com/google/android/samples/insetsanimation/InsetsAnimationTouchListener.kt).